mistabe/devcor-study/README.md

 1.6 Evaluate an application design and implementation considering observability

-1.7 Diagnose problems with an application given logs related to an event

 1.8 Evaluate choice of database types with respect to application requirements (such as relational, document, graph, columnar, and Time Series)

 1.9 Explain architectural patterns (monolithic, services oriented, microservices, and event driven)